hakimio/Updated-pChart-2/README.md

 pChart 2.1.4 updated with changes from dakota/pchart plus some other minor fixes.

+Changes by Guillaume Duwelz-Rebert (added on 2014-04-19):
+* Ability to define plot chart's label orientation
+* Image maps now contain both: X and Y axis values and labels

 Changes from dakota repository:
 * Proper php 5.3 "__construct" constructors.
 * Added 'AxisYFont' parameter for drawScale function (array with R, G, B, Alpha, FontName and FontSize parameters)